Grand Isle, Maine

 Grand Isle (French: Grande Île) is a town in Aroostook County, Maine, United States.
 The population was 366 at the 2020 census.
 The village of Grand Isle is in the northwestern part of the town.

+According to the most recent American Community Survey data, up to 57.9% of the population age 5 and older speak French at home.

 Etymology

 Grand Isle takes its name from an island located in the Saint John River near the town center.

 Geography

 According to the United States Census Bureau, the town has a total area of 35.38 sqmi, of which 34.59 sqmi is land and 0.79 sqmi is water.